Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

-{\it Measurements} and {\it states} are at the heart of GPTs; `effects' directly determine the outcome probabilities of measurements and thereby, when a complete set is engaged, reveal the {\it intrinsic} state of a system.
-An observer assumes a supporting role which is essentially reduced to giving intuitive meaning to the notion of preparation, transformation and measurements of systems.
-The reconstructions of quantum theory within the GPT formalism depart from operational axioms restricting the possible preparations (i.e.\ state spaces), transformations and measurements, but an observer is otherwise not explicitly invoked, neither is her/his acquisition of information accentuated.
-The primary concept in GPTs are probabilities of measurement outcomes intrinsic to systems.
-This has led to a whole wave of successful quantum theory reconstructions, employing GPT concepts in one way or another \cite{Hardy:2001jk,Dakic:2009bh,masanes2011derivation,Mueller:2012ai,Masanes:2012uq,chiribella2011informational,de2012deriving,Mueller:2012pc,Hardy:2013fk,Barnum:2014fk}.
+{\it Measurements} and {\it states} are at the heart of GPTs; `effects' directly determine the outcome probabilities of measurements and thereby, when a complete set is engaged, reveal the probabilistic state of a system.
+An observer assumes a supporting role, giving intuitive meaning to the notion of preparation, transformation and measurements of systems.
+The reconstructions of quantum theory within the GPT formalism depart from rather global operational axioms, restricting the sets of possible preparations (i.e.\ state spaces), transformations and measurements.
+The concrete acquisition of information of the observer about the systems is otherwise not accentuated.
+In particular, since the outcome probabilities are the primary concept of GPTs, these axioms say little about what an observer experiences in individual experimental runs, but instead focus on the totality of a large number of experimental runs.
+This has led to a whole wave of successful quantum theory reconstructions, employing GPT concepts in one way or another \cite{Hardy:2001jk,Dakic:2009bh,masanes2011derivation,Mueller:2012ai,Masanes:2012uq,chiribella2011informational,de2012deriving,Mueller:2012pc,Hardy:2013fk,Barnum:2014fk}, most of which, however, are fairly abstract on account of the rather global axioms.

 It is perhaps one of the great strengths of GPTs that they constitute a functional and purely operational framework which is interpretationally fairly neutral.
 It is not the ambition of this framework to elucidate the measurement problem, to clarify what happens to a state during a measurement, what probabilities are or, ultimately, how to interpret quantum mechanics (except that it highlights its operational character).
 As such, this framework is compatible with most interpretations of quantum theory.